bexelbie/ansible-playbook/Mac-Readme.md

 ## Phase 1 - base setup

 1. Install the OS
-1. Complete preliminary steps in private-manual-steps.md
-1. Turn on file vault
-1. Sign into iCloud
 1. Install home-brew - https://brew.sh
+1. Edit the osxfuse library to not run the postflight -- then run below with no update -- then fix it
    1. `brew cask install osxfuse`
-1. `brew install python3 pinentry-mac gpg pass gocryptfs`
+1. `brew install ansible pinentry-mac gpg pass gocryptfs`
-1. `pip3 install ansible`

 ## Phase 2 - passwords and more